Boys’ and Men’s Specialty Shop Opens On Arsenal St

 We hope you will accept this as our cordial invitation to visit us opening day.

-Unfortunately, Ira would suffer from health problems after a heart attack in 1954 and heart disease would continue to be an issue.
-In February of 1957, he would pass away en route to a vacation in Florida, though he had visited his store just the prior week before leaving for vacation and making stops in Albany and New York City.
+Unfortunately, Ira would suffer from health problems after a heart attack in 1954, and heart disease would continue to be an issue.
+In February of 1957, he passed away en route to a vacation in Florida, though he had visited his store just the prior week before leaving for vacation and making stops in Albany and New York City.
 Ira’s son, Milton, would take over the business along with his mother, Ida.

-Milton would go on to operate the Boys’ and Men’s Specialty Shop, later Pellman’s Specialty Shop, in the same location for 30 more years at which time, like many other Public Square stores like Sears and JCPenney, it would relocate to the Salmon Run Mall.
-Milton would also operate another store in the Pyramid Mall at Plattsburgh for a time until closing it in February of 1986.
+Milton would go on to operate the Boys’ and Men’s Specialty Shop, later Pellman’s Specialty Shop, in the same location for 30 more years, at which time, like many other Public Square stores like Sears and JCPenney, it would relocate to the Salmon Run Mall.
+Milton also operated another store in the Pyramid Mall at Plattsburgh for a time until closing it in February 1986.

-After stating to the Watertown Daily Times that he was “disillusioned” with what the Mall had to offer for the price of doing business there, Milton would move Pellman’s Specialty Shop back to its location at 145 Arsenal Street in January of 1990.
-The move would be short-lived as Mr. Pellman would decide to close for good in April, citing no heir-apparent for continuing the business he had run for the last 35 years.
+After stating to the Watertown Daily Times that he was “disillusioned” with what the Mall had to offer for the price of doing business there, Milton moved Pellman’s Specialty Shop back to its location at 145 Arsenal Street in January of 1990.
+The move would be short-lived as Mr. Pellman soon after decided to close for good in April, citing no heir-apparent for continuing the business he had run for the last 35 years.

-The old Devendorf Block that housed the former Boys’ and Men’/Pellman’s Specialty Shop would be razed in 2000 to make way for the expansion of the Jefferson County Courthouse.
+The old Devendorf Block that housed the former Boys’ and Men’/Pellman’s Specialty Shop was razed in 2000 to make way for the expansion of the Jefferson County Courthouse.